seperman/deepdiff/README.md

 - [Exclude obj callback strict](https://github.com/seperman/deepdiff/pull/320/files) parameter is added to DeepDiff by Mikhail Khviyuzov [mskhviyu](https://github.com/mskhviyu).
 - A fix for diffing using `iterable_compare_func` with nested objects by [dtorres-sf](https://github.com/dtorres-sf) who originally contributed this feature.
-- Temporarily we are publishing DeepDiff under `DeepDiff6` on pypi until further notice.

 Note: There are no breaking changes in DeepDiff 6 compared to the latest DeepDiff 5 releases.